 If cost is a issue, check the restaurant’s website.
 Many high-end restaurants have a weekday or lunch-time deal when you can get to try the food at a fraction of the cost.

 Appreciate local art

-Even if you’re not the greatest art fan, there are art galleries and museums that specialize in all sorts of different styles.
+Even if you’re not the greatest art fan, there are art galleries and museums that specialize in all sorts of different styles and media.
 And if you want to support them, most offer affordable prints and presents.

 Many galleries are a bit hidden.
 The easiest way to discover these is to use Google maps and search for ‘galleries near me’.
 I was shocked to discover my small city has about 20 art and crafts galleries!

 Go on day trip

 A staycation doesn’t mean staying at home.
 Jump on the car or better yet use public transport (I’m a big fan of trains and coaches) and visit a nearby town.
 No need for an overnight stay.